Civil Georgia | Security Service Reports ‘Borderization’ Along Tskhinvali Occupation Line

 Security Service Reports ‘Borderization’ Along Tskhinvali Occupation Line

-The State Security Service of Georgia (SSG) reported that the illegal ‘borderization’ process was carried out today in the territory adjacent to the village of Knolevi, Kareli Municipality, where Russian occupation forces installed metal poles and barbed wire.
+The State Security Service of Georgia (SSG) reported on October 1 that the occupying Russian forces have installed the physical barriers – a process known as ‘borderization’ – on the territory adjacent to the village of Karapila, Kaspi Municipality.

-The SSG denoted that the hotline mechanism was used and the European Union’s Monitoring Mission was informed about the incident.
+The SSG said it has activated the hotline foreseen for reporting incidents and the co-chairs of the Geneva International Discussions were informed.

-According to the agency, “all facts of illegal borderization are discussed at the meetings of the Incident Prevention and Response Mechanism (IPRM), as well as at the Geneva International Discussions.”
+According to the agency, “the issue will be raised at the meeting of the Incident Prevention and Response Mechanisms (IPRMs).”

-Per the SSG, “the illegal borderization process complicates the daily life of locals and damages the security environment, for which the occupying power is fully responsible.”
+Earlier on September 30, the SSG reported that the installation of metal posts and barbed wire adjacent to the village of Knolevi, Kareli Municipality.

 Also Read: